San Bernardino County, California: Sheriff

 The county's primary law enforcement agency is the San Bernardino County Sheriff's Department.
 The department provides law enforcement services in the unincorporated areas of the county and in 14 contract cities, operates the county jail system, provides marshal services in the county superior courts, and has numerous other divisions to serve the residents of the county.

-Fire rescue
+Fire

 The county operates the San Bernardino County Consolidated Fire District (commonly known as the San Bernardino County Fire Department).
 The department provides "all-risk" fire, rescue, and emergency medical services to all unincorporated areas in the county except for several areas served by independent fire protection districts, and several cities that chose to contract with the department.

+The San Bernardino County Fire Protection District (SBCoFD) or the San Bernardino County Fire Protection District provides fire protection and emergency medical services to the unincorporated parts of the county and 24 incorporated cities.

+The department annexed the Crest Forest Fire Protection District on July 1, 2015;

+the San Bernardino City and Twentynine Palms Fire Departments on July 1, 2016;

+and the Upland Fire Department in July 2017.

+As of April 2019 the City of Victorville declined to renew their contract with The San Bernardino County Fire Department.